The WhatsApp Problem in Healthcare

 Export the WhatsApp conversation.
 Open the relevant WhatsApp chat on your phone.
 Tap the three-dot menu (Android) or the contact name (iOS), then select Export Chat.
 When prompted, choose Include Media to ensure voice notes and images are captured.
 WhatsApp generates a ZIP file containing a

 - AI processing begins automatically.
-Once the file is uploaded, the AI4Docs backend extracts the text transcript, identifies and transcribes all voice notes (.opus audio files), and analyzes any images included in the conversation.
+Once the file is uploaded, the AI4Docs backend extracts the text transcript, identifies and transcribes all voice notes (.opus audio files), and reads any document photos (lab reports, prescriptions, handwritten notes) included in the conversation.
 All of this happens in a single processing step.

 - Review the generated clinical timeline.
-The output is a chronological clinical timeline that synthesizes information from text messages, transcribed voice notes, and image analyses.
+The output is a clinical snapshot summarizing key findings, followed by a chronological medical timeline that synthesizes information from text messages, transcribed voice notes, and image analyses.
 The timeline concludes with a case summary that highlights key clinical findings, decisions, and outstanding items.

 What Gets Extracted: Voice Notes, Images, and Text